leonardecavele/architectus/README.md

-# 👷‍♂️ Libft Tester — Custom Unit Cases
+## Libft Tester

-## 🏗️ Project Goal
-This repository contains a set of custom unit tests designed to verify the correct behavior of functions in the libft project.
+> This repository contains a set of custom unit tests designed to verify the correct behavior of functions in the libft project.
 The goal is to help ensure compliance and robustness of each function.
+Since it's made in two days, don't blindly trust it.

 ---

-## 📦 Installation
+## Installation

-1. Clone this repository inside your `libft` folder:
+Clone this repository inside your `libft` folder

 ```bash
 git clone https://github.com/leonardecavele/libft-tester